dtube/deploy/README.md

 At present it is able to fully deploy dtube snap, upldr and saver instances.

+Also can deploy a default zabbix install.

-upldrg & zabbix cannot be built yet.
+upldrg cannot be built yet.

 Still far from user friendly, but sans the missing instance classes, this is very close to current prod deployment.